mikegagnon/Variate/README.md

 Variate
 =======

-the Variate class (python) allows you to efficiently generate random variates using an arbitrary distribution of tokens
+The Variate class (python) allows you to efficiently generate random variates using an arbitrary distribution of tokens.

+Mike Gagnon, 2012, Apache license